 If you would like to provide your students with an online source for all the information below, please use this link: https://provost.uiowa.edu/student-course-policies

-Required Syllabi Information for Spring 2023
+Required Syllabi Information for Spring 2024

 The University of Iowa supports and upholds the First Amendment protection of freedom of speech and the principles of academic and artistic freedom.
 We are committed to open inquiry, vigorous debate, and creative expression inside and outside of the classroom.
 Visit the Free Speech at Iowa website for more information on the university’s policies on free speech and academic freedom.

-The University is committed to providing an educational experience that is accessible to all students.
+The university is committed to providing an educational experience that is accessible to all students.
 If a student has a diagnosed disability or other disabling condition that may impact the student’s ability to complete the course requirements as stated in the syllabus, the student may seek accommodations through Student Disability Services (SDS).
 SDS is responsible for making Letters of Accommodation (LOA) available to the student.
 The student must provide a LOA to the instructor as early in the semester as possible, but requests not made at least two weeks prior to the scheduled activity for which an accommodation is sought may not be accommodated.
 The LOA will specify what reasonable course accommodations the student is eligible for and those the instructor should provide.
 Additional information can be found on the SDS website.

-The University is prepared to make reasonable accommodations for students whose religious holy days coincide with their classroom assignments, test schedules, and classroom attendance expectations.
+The university is prepared to make reasonable accommodations for students whose religious holy days coincide with their classroom assignments, test schedules, and classroom attendance expectations.
 Students must notify their instructors in writing of any such Religious Holy Day conflicts or absences within the first few days of the semester or session, and no later than the third week of the semester.
 If the conflict or absence will occur within the first three weeks of the semester, the student should notify the instructor as soon as possible.
-See Operations Manual 8.2 Absences for Religious Holy Days for additional information.
+See Policy Manual 8.2 Absences for Religious Holy Days for additional information.

-Recommended Syllabi Information for Spring 2023
+Recommended Syllabi Information for Spring 2024

 In addition to the required syllabi information, faculty are strongly encouraged to include the following information in their syllabus.
 A webpage that includes the recommended syllabi information can be found at provost.uiowa.edu/student-course-policies (for faculty who would prefer to link to the information in their syllabus).